dgzlopes/xk6-external-js/README.md

 - Sends the payload over (plus environment variables, etc).
 - Runs your code.
 - Collects any custom k6 metrics you recorded.
-- Replays any k6 checks you defined.
+- Records any k6 checks you defined.
 - Returns the result back to your k6 script.

 Here is what the `auth.node.js` file (running inside Node) looks like: